Text by CLOT Magazine

-During the workshops, the students will create modelling and fabrication strategies for one of the smallest elements that are you used to embellish the human body – a ring.
-The challenge will be to design something that is printable, that takes into consideration the logic of the machine and that, of course, is aesthetically relevant in the current design paradigm.
-DesignMorphine, through its diverse work and very mixed-approach of the workshops, aims to not only teach a specific software but with every workshop, to bring a story to life.
-The Algorithmic Accessories will revive the age-old gesture of human decoration, in the most contemporary of ways.
+During the workshops, the students will create modelling and fabrication strategies for one of the smallest elements that are used to embellish the human body – a ring.
+The challenge will be to design something that is printable, that considers the machine’s logic and that, of course, is aesthetically relevant in the current design paradigm.
+DesignMorphine, through its diverse work and the very mixed approach of the workshops, aims to not only teach a specific software but, with every workshop, to bring a story to life.
+The Algorithmic Accessories will revive the age-old gesture of human decoration in the most contemporary of ways.

-The workshop takes places between the 20th and 23rd February 2019 and the tutors will be Eva Blšáková and our collaborator Lidia Ratoi.
+The workshop takes place from February 20 to 23, 2019, and the tutors will be Eva Blšáková and our collaborator Lidia Ratoi.